All Next-to-Next-to-Extremal One-Loop Correlators of AdS Supergluons and Supergravitons

 which indicates that any appearance of a factor $S+T-(a+b-1)$ in the denominator of $F_{i,a,b}$ has to be accompanied by a shift in $\mhat{\mathcal{M}}_i$ and a collection of double zeros $\prod_{m=0}^{a-1}(S-m)^2 \prod_{n=0}^{b-1}(T-n)^2$ in the numerator.
 Note that since the action \eqref{eq:ruleDUV} of the differentials $\mathcal{D}_U$ and $\mathcal{D}_V$ can at most create a polynomial of $S$ and $T$, they can never lower the degree of any existing zero in the numerator.

-Based on this double zero property, we can show that for a correlator admitting differential representation, the corresponding residues $a_{m,n}$ in \eqref{eq:ansatz} is in fact an analytic function of $m,n$ in the first quadrant $m,n\geq 0$.
+Based on this double zero property, we can show that for a correlator admitting differential representation, the corresponding residues $a_{m,n}$ in \eqref{eq:ansatz} are expressed in terms of a single analytic function of $m,n$ in the first quadrant $m,n\geq 0$.
 We first consider the analyticity of simultaneous pole residues in the standard amplitude $\mhat{\mathcal{M}}^{(2)}$, since it is related to the analyticity of $a_{m,n}$ in $\mathcal{M}^{(2)}$ through the relation \eqref{eq:stdmellin}.
-Non-analyticity may arise in two different ways.
+Non-analyticity may potentially arise in two different ways.
 One is by terms like

-which merely affects the residue at a single point and makes it non-analytic.
+which merely affects the residue at a single point and breaks the original smooth behavior at $m=a$, $n=b$.
 Another way is through terms like $f(S,T)\Phi_{S-a,T-b}$, which generates residue

-carrying cutoff at $m=a,\ n=b$.
+carrying a sudden change of expression at $m=a$, $n=b$.
 However, when either of these non-analyticity locates in the first quadrant (i.e., $a,b\geq0$), it is in fact resolved in the context of differential representation.
 For the first kind of non-analyticity, since the denominator $(S-a)(T-b)$ can never be generated from the multiplication operators \eqref{eq:ruleUV}, such term is simply forbidden in the differential representation.
 For the second one, we can always extend the domain of $A_{m,n} = f_{m,n}$ to the whole first quadrant (as long as it is well-defined), because according to double zero property, $f_{m,n}$ is already $0$ at those additional integer points.
 Therefore we establish the analyticity of residues in the standard amplitude $\mhat{\mathcal{M}}^{(2)}$.

 The analyticity of residues $a_{m,n}$ in the original amplitude $\mathcal{M}^{(2)}$ is a bit more subtle.
 This is because when switching from $\mathcal{M}^{(2)}$ to $\mhat{\mathcal{M}}^{(2)}$, the $\Gamma$ ratio \eqref{eq:gammaratio} may cancel certain poles and provide extra zeros.
 For example, consider